-The most straightforward approach to test for temporal political manipulation in the last service year is to compare the amount of bank lending in (re-) appointment years (the last service years) to the amount of bank lending in non-appointment years.
-Specifically, the first step is to define the indicator for a new Party Secretary coming into force New_t .
-In reality, (re-) appointment of a new Party Secretary can happen at any time in year.
-Around 50% of the (re-) appointments happen before June, while the remaining happen after June.
+The most straightforward approach to test for temporal political manipulation in the last service year is to compare the amount of bank lending in (re-)appointment years (the last service years) to the amount of bank lending in non-appointment years.
+Specifically, the first step is to define the indicator for a new Party Secretary coming into force, New_t .
+In reality, (re-)appointment of a new Party Secretary can occur at any time in year.
+Around 50% of the (re-)appointments occur before June, while the remaining occur after June.
 I define an indicator for a new Party Secretary coming into force: New_t .
-Similar to Zhang and Gao (2007), in a given year, (1) if there is a new Party Secretary being appointed, and the appointment happens before June 30, then $New_t = 1$ for the current year; (2) if a new Party Secretary is appointed but the appointment happens after 6/30, then $New_t = 1$ for the next year, and $New_t = 0$ for the current year; (3) if there is no appointment, then $New_t = 0$ for the current year.
-Therefore, New_t represents the first year of a new Party Secretary coming into force in the prefecture.
+Similar to Zhang and Gao (2007), in a given year, (1) if there is a new Party Secretary being appointed, and the appointment occurs before June 30, then $New_t = 1$ for the current year; (2) if a new Party Secretary is appointed but the appointment occurs after June 30, then $New_t = 1$ for the next year, and $New_t = 0$ for the current year; (3) if there is no appointment, then $New_t = 0$ for the current year.
+Therefore, New_t represents the first year of a new Party Secretary coming into power in the prefecture.

-The following step is to define the indicator for de facto last service year of the old (current) Party Secretary $Last_t$.
-For each prefecture, $Last_t = New{t-1}$.
-Suppose there is a new appointment on March 1, 1998 in a prefecture, then $New{1998} = 1$, $Last{1997} = 1$, and $Last{1998} = 0$.
-Suppose there is another new appointment on September 1, 2001 in the same prefecture, then $New{2002} = 1$, $New{2001} = 0$, and $Last{2001} = 1$.
-Table 1 gives an example to show how New_t and $Last_t$ are defined.
+The next step is to define the indicator for the de facto last service year of the incumbent Party Secretary $Last_t$.
+For each prefecture, $Last_t = New{t+1}$.
+Suppose a new appointment occurs on March 1, 1998, in a prefecture, then $New{1998} = 1$, $Last{1997} = 1$, and $Last{1998} = 0$.
+Suppose another new appointment occurs on September 1, 2001, then $New{2002} = 1$, $New{2001} = 0$, and $Last{2001} = 1$.
+Table 1 provides an example to show how New_t and $Last_t$ are defined.

-In reality, the timing of new (re-) appointment is not fixed and subject to some changes, thus the "last service year" is uncertain and can be endogenous.
-Similar to Khemani (2004) and Cole (2009), I use a dummy as an instrument for actual last service year, S^{-0} , for whether five years have passed since the previous "last service year" (thus 0 year left until the next scheduled appointment).
+In reality, the timing of new (re-)appointment is not fixed and subject to some changes, and thus, the actual "last service year" is uncertain and can be endogenous.
+A typical cause of an early (re-)appointment is a new vacancy in the Party Committee at the higher level (in this case, the province level).
+On the one hand, if the incumbent Party Secretary is promoted unexpectedly in the middle of the scheduled term of office before he/she could direct more loans to zombie firms, the last year effect on bank lending to zombie firms will be underestimated.
+On the other hand, if early (re-)appointments only occur when the local economic performance is particularly good, a spurious correlation between bank lending and appointment years may be observed and the last year effect will be overestimated.
+Similar to Khemani (2004) and Cole (2009), I use a dummy as an instrument for the actual last service year, S^{-0} , for whether five years have passed since the previous "last service year" (thus, 0 year left until the next scheduled appointment).
 This "scheduled last service year" is a predictor of the "actual last service year".
-To avoid that the instrument only assigns scheduled last service year (= 1) to years t, t+5, t+10, and t+15, I reset the instrument after an early (re-) appointment.
+To avoid having the instrument only assign scheduled last service years (= 1) to years t, t + 5, t + 10, and t + 15, I reset the instrument after an early (re-)appointment.
 Table 1 also illustrates how to define S^{-0} .